spring-attic/spring-roo/readme.txt

   git status

-You can use "gwt add -A" if you just want to add everything you see.
+You can use "git add -A" if you just want to add everything you see.

 Next you need to make a commit.
 Do this via: